JST

 Offset: NZDT is 13 hours ahead Greenwich Mean Time (GMT) and is used in Pacific

-Principal Cities: The largest city in the NZDT timezone is Auckland from New Zealand with population about 1.535 million people.
-Other major cities in the area are Wellington, Christchurch, Hamilton, Tauranga
+Principal Cities: The largest city in the NZDT time zone is Auckland in New Zealand, with about 1.535 million people.
+Other major cities in this time zone include Wellington, Christchurch, Hamilton, Tauranga.

 NZDT Time Zone Geo Map